DoctorBuBBle/website/src/pages/index.md

       # Berufsbildende Schule Cochem

       I graduated from the Berufsbildende Schule Cochem with a degree in IT systems.
-Together with my apprenticeship as an Computer Science Expert Subject Area: Software Development I achieved the advanced technical college entrance qualification.
+Together with my apprenticeship as a Computer Science Expert for Software Development I achieved the advanced technical college entrance qualification.
 At the Berufsbildende Schule Cochem I learned the basics of programming in Delphi, C++ and PHP with HTML and CSS.
 ---